aguerrero232/kubernetes-zero-to-pro/07-state-persistence/README.md

 ## **Description** 👀

 `Pods` in Kubernetes are **ephemeral** in nature.
-They can be easily created and destroyed.
+They can be easily be created and destroyed.
 This is a problem for stateful applications.
 Stateful applications require some form of stable storage.
 Kubernetes provides multiple ways to persist data, that will be covered in this section.